repobee/repobee/README.md

 First, either [install RepoBee](#install) or grab the [Docker image](#docker).
 Then, start exploring the [Docs](https://repobee.readthedocs.io/en/stable/), where you (among other things) will find the [user guide](https://repobee.readthedocs.io/en/stable/userguide.html).
-It covers the use of RepoBee's varous commands by way of practical example, and should set you on the right path with little effort.
+It covers use of RepoBee's various commands by way of practical example, and should set you on the right path with little effort.

-We also provide a [Gitea test instance](https://gitea.repobee.org) for playing around around with RepoBee.
+We also provide a [Gitea test instance](https://gitea.repobee.org) for playing around around with RepoBee in an environment where messing up has no consequence.
 See the
 [RepoBee Gitea docs](https://docs.repobee.org/en/stable/gitea.html) for details on how to use RepoBee with Gitea.